 Brokerage firms constantly compete for “assets under management”, and many are willing to give you cash to move over your existing portfolio from your existing broker over to them.
-If you are unsatisfied with your current broker, these incentives may help you find a new home for your hard-earned assets.
+Unfortunately, many of these offers are for new app startups with questionable customer service.
+How about a traditional firm with telephones connected to knowledgable humans working inside physical branches in major metro areas?

-Can two new clients in the same home get the award?
+Can two clients in the same home get the award?

 Yes.
-As long as both clients are new to Schwab, each can individually open an account and separately qualify for the Bonus Award, provided that each makes a qualifying net deposit.
+As long as both clients have individual accounts and separately qualify for the Reward, provided that each makes a qualifying net deposit.

 Is there a similar bonus for new money deposit for existing accounts?
 I have an account created for work but I can pull in personal funds to meet the bonus.